mcxim/map-dispatcher/README.md

 The URL I configured in obsidian map view: http://mcxim.pythonanywhere.com/iaa_survey/{x}/{y}

+### Israel Antiquities Authority Relevant entries

+I wanted to filter out only entries from recent periods or which have photos.
+Wrote some code to do that.

+The URL I configured in obsidian map view: http://mcxim.pythonanywhere.com/iaa_filtered/{x}/{y}

 ### GovMap redirect

 Place the ITM-converted coordinates both as the center and as the point which we want to get info about.